Listed below are the prospectuses for each CNL Securities distributed product.

 The REIT is obligated to pay substantial fees to its advisor, managing dealer, property manager and their respective affiliates for their services in managing the day-to-day operations of the REIT based upon agreements that have not been negotiated at arm's length, and some of which are payable based upon factors other than the quality of services.
 These fees could influence their advice and judgment in performing services.
 In addition, certain officers and directors of the advisor also serve as the REIT's officers and directors, as well as officers and directors of competing programs, resulting in conflicts of interest.

-The per share amount of distributions on Class A, Class T and Class I shares will differ because of the timing of certain class-specific expenses.
+The per-share amount of distributions on Class A, Class T and Class I shares will differ because of the timing of certain class-specific expenses.
 Specifically, distributions on Class T shares and Class I shares will be lower than distributions on Class A shares because the REIT is required to pay ongoing distribution and servicing fees with respect to the Class T shares and Class I shares.
 These fees are not applicable to Class A shares.

-If the REIT fails to maintain its qualification as a REIT for any taxable year, it will be subject to federal income tax and net earnings available for investment or distributions would be reduced.
+If the REIT fails to maintain its qualification as a REIT for any taxable year, it will be subject to federal income tax and net earnings available for investment or distributions will be reduced.

-There are significant risks associated with the seniors housing and healthcare sectors, including market risks impacting demand, litigation risks and the cost of being responsive to changing government regulations.
+There are significant risks associated with the seniors housing and healthcare sectors, including market risks impacting demand, competition from other entities, litigation risks and the cost of being responsive to changing government regulations.
 The REIT's success in these sectors is dependent, in part, on the ability to evaluate local conditions, identify appropriate opportunities and find qualified tenants or, where properties are acquired through a taxable REIT subsidiary, engage and retain qualified independent managers.

 Relating to Forward-Looking Statements

-© 2017 CNL Securities Corp.| All Rights Reserved.
+© 2018 CNL Securities Corp.| All Rights Reserved.

-CNL® and the Squares Within Squares design trademarks are used under license from CNL Intellectual Properties, Inc.
+CNL® and the Squares Within Squares design trademarks are used under license from CNL Intellectual Properties, LLC.